rlivings39/vscode-fzf-quick-open/README.md

 Bind the commands to keyboard shortcuts to launch faster.

+## Configuration

 Change the setting `fzf-quick-open.initialWorkingDirectory` to override the initial working directory used for the fzf terminal.
 Change `fzf-quick-open.findDirectoriesCmd` to change the command used to find directories.
 Something like `fd --type d` is very fast if you use [fd](https://github.com/sharkdp/fd).

+By default `fzf` is used as the fuzzy matcher command.
+To change this to add flags or use another tool like skim (`sk`) modify the setting `fzf-quick-open.fuzzyCmd` to be the command that should be run.
+It will be plugged in to a context like: `rg searchTerm | fzf --ansi --print0 ...` and needs to support `--ansi --print0` flags.

 # Setup